xavierohan/xavierohan.github.io/src/pages/index.md

 <div class="publication-item">
   <div class="publication-content">
     <div class="publication-title">Revelio: Interpreting and leveraging semantic information in diffusion models</div>
-    <p class="publication-tldr"><span class="publication-tldr-label">TLDR</span> Diffusion models store interpretable semantic features at specific layers and timesteps.
-We extract them with sparse autoencoders and show they transfer to classification and other vision tasks through lightweight probes.</p>
+    <p class="publication-tldr"><span class="publication-tldr-label">TLDR</span> Generative models produce a rich world of images, but what do they encode internally, and how is that world represented?
+We uncover interpretable semantic features at specific layers and timesteps with sparse autoencoders, and show they transfer to classification and other vision tasks through lightweight probes.</p>
     <div class="publication-authors">Dahye Kim*, <u>Xavier Thomas</u>*, Deepti Ghadiyaram</div>
     <div class="publication-meta">
       <div class="publication-badges">